Schafsnj/GVSU-CIS350-APPS/docs/software_requirements_specification.md

 4. General
 	1. The app shall interact with an SQL database to store, update, and retrieve information.
 	2. The app shall contain multiple page views both public (website homepage/info) and privately only to employees (task management).
+	3. Users shall be able to select between light and dark mode.

 # Non-Functional Requirements